joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # DONE

+* make the `BankAccountSupervisor` to use the `BankAccountRegistry` to register new child process
 * create a `BankAccountRegistry` in order to register processes with name
 * in `bank_account_server` we have not used the `start_link` of the `genserver`
 * maybe we can get rid of `start` and `stop` functions of the `BankAccount` client